 KOC in the past has complied to CAS Awards such as in Yang, Tae Young v.
 International Gymnastics Federation (FIG) and Kim Dong Sung v.
 International Skating Union.

 In short, Howard and Park were well-prepared to win this game long before it ever even began.
 This is why many scholars project Howard and Park’s victory at CAS.

 HOWEVER, we would like to believe that it is not over for KOC.
 There still are some questions that have not been addressed properly by CAS in the past.
 So, we have prepared a defence case for KOC.

 - Suggested Counter-Strategy for KOC by James and Seungmin

 - An Amendment to the Olympics Constitution which is in violation of the spirit of Olympics is null and void

-- An Amendment to the Olympics Constitution forfeiting its soveriegn right is also null and void
+- An Amendment to the Olympics Constitution forfeiting each state’s sovereign right to select representatives is also null and void

 - KOC Rule on Park does not violate Proportionality

 - Setting Eligibility Criterion for National Representative Teams is within the right of National Olympic Committee (NOC)